Does this test have other names?

 What is this test?

-This test looks for antibodies circulating in your bloodstream.
-Antibodies are proteins
+This test looks for antibodies in your bloodstream.
+Antibodies are proteins that your

-that your immune system makes in response to a possible foreign invader.
-If you receive
+immune system makes in response to possible foreign tissue or germs in your body.

-a blood transfusion, these antibodies could attach to donated red blood cells and
+If you receive a blood transfusion, these antibodies could attach to donated red blood

 Why do I need this test?

-You may have this blood test before you get a blood transfusion.
+You may need this blood test before you get a blood transfusion.
 Healthcare providers

-need to know if your blood has antibodies that aren't compatible with a donor's red
+need to know if your blood has antibodies that may harm a donor's red blood cells.

-If you do not have antibodies to the donor's red blood cells, the transfusion can
+If you do not have antibodies to the donor's red blood cells, you can have the blood

-If you do have incompatible antibodies, the blood will agglutinate (clump) and can't
+If you have antibodies, the blood will clump (agglutinate) and can't be used.